 Creative activities for adults can include using mobile phones for fun and enjoyment.
-Mobile phones open the doors to new hobbies and interests for seniors with a lot of hours to fill with meaningful activities.
-There are many ways that senior adults can embrace mobile phones in their later years.
+Mobile phones open the doors to new hobbies and interests for people with many hours to fill with meaningful activities.
+There are many ways to embrace mobile phones.
 With lifestyle changes come new ways of adapting creative activities for adults looking to add more meaning to their lives.

-Older adults can use social media to stay active and energetic to connect with family and friends through a broad social network.
-While traveling, mobile phones help older adults stay in touch with friends and family at home.
+Adults can use social media to stay active and energetic to connect with family and friends through a broad social network.
+While traveling, mobile phones help these adults stay in touch with friends and family at home.
 They use email, texting, pictures and social media to stay connected.
-Mobile phone apps help seniors navigate more efficiently around town or to a new destination.
-Seniors can find information on stores, movies theaters or restaurants that they would like to visit.
+Mobile phone apps helps them to navigate more efficiently around town or to a new destination.
+Adults can find information on stores, movies theaters or restaurants that they would like to visit.

 Grandparents can use mobile phone technology to connect with their tech-savvy grandchildren.
 Emergency contact information may be stored on mobile phone devices providing a medical alert system for family members of older adults living with medical issues.
 This is an excellent way for family members to be notified of any unexpected health emergencies and a way for them to stay in touch with their older relative.